|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 For this problem, you will write a program that sniffs the I2C bus signals and displays the details of transactions.

 The first line of input contains a single integer P, (1 ≤ P ≤ 1000), which is the number of data sets that follow.
 Each data set consists of multiple lines which represents a single I2C transaction.
-The first line contains two (2) decimal integer values: the problem number, followed by a space, followed by the number of signal samples S, (1 ≤ S ≤ 1161), for the transaction.
+The first line contains one integer value: the number of signal samples S, (1 ≤ S ≤ 1161), for the transaction.
 The remaining line(s) contain(s) the signal samples.
 Each line of samples contains 40 samples (except the last which may contain less).
 Each sample consists of 2 binary digits characters representing SCL and SDA in that order.

-For each data set, display a single line containing a decimal integer giving the data set number followed by a single space, followed by a description of the transaction.
+For each data set, display a single line which is a description of the transaction.
 There will only be six different descriptions (two non-error cases, and four error cases)

 WRITE OF n BYTES TO SLAVE xx